michelcrypt4d4mus/pdfalyzer/README.md

 pipx install pdfalyzer
 ```

-See [PyPDF2 installation notes](https://github.com/py-pdf/PyPDF2#installation) about `PyCryptodome` if you plan to `pdfalyze` any files that use AES encryption.
+See [PyPDF installation notes](https://github.com/py-pdf/pypdf#installation) about `PyCryptodome` if you plan to `pdfalyze` any files that use AES encryption.

 If you are on macOS someone out there was kind enough to make [The Pdfalyzer available via homebrew](https://formulae.brew.sh/formula/pdfalyzer) so `brew install pdfalyzer` should work.